foundersandcoders/coursebook/src/learn/dotnet-two/index.md

 }
 ```

 This creates an interface and tells the class passed this that at run time it can expect something that contains a DbSet of books rather than the specific class passed to it before.
 Now we just need to tell all the other parts of our program to look for the interface rather than the object.

-lets start with the BookContext file itself
+Let's start with the BookContext file itself.

 ```cs
 using Microsoft.EntityFrameworkCore;